arvigeus/AZ-204/Topics/CosmoDB.md

 ![Image showing data consistency as a spectrum.](https://learn.microsoft.com/en-us/training/wwl-azure/explore-azure-cosmos-db/media/five-consistency-levels.png)

 - **Strong** - Every reader sees the latest data right away, but it may be slower (higher latency) and less available.
 Best for serious stuff like bank transactions where accuracy is vital.
+Clients will never receive a partial write.

 - **Bounded staleness** - Readers may see slightly old data, but there's a limit on how old (determined by number of operations K or the time interval T for staleness - in single-region accounts, the minimum values are 10 write operations or 5 seconds, while in multi-region accounts, they are 100,000 write operations or 300 seconds).
 Good for things like game leaderboards where a small delay is okay.